Jesús Vallejo

-Jesús Vallejo Lázaro (born 5 January 1997) is a Spanish professional footballer who plays as a centre-back for La Liga club Real Madrid.
+Jesús Vallejo Lázaro (born 5 January 1997) is a Spanish professional footballer who plays as a centre-back for Segunda División club Albacete.

+He started his career with Zaragoza.
+In 2015, the 18-year-old signed for Real Madrid, being consecutively loaned to Zaragoza, Eintracht Frankfurt, Wolverhampton Wanderers and Granada (twice) and being a reserve player during his ten-year spell.

+Vallejo was a youth international for Spain, winning the 2019 European Under-21 Championship and conquering silver with the Olympic team in 2020.

 Club career

 Zaragoza

 Born in Zaragoza, Aragon, Vallejo joined Real Zaragoza's youth setup in 2008, aged 11.
 On 26 July 2013, after impressing in the Juvenil squad, he signed a new deal with the club.

 On 23 August 2014, before even having appeared for the reserves, Vallejo made his professional debut, starting in a 0–0 draw at Recreativo de Huelva in the Segunda División.
 On 26 December, he further extended his contract until 2019.

-Vallejo scored his first professional goal on 5 April 2015, the last in the 1–1 away draw against CD Tenerife.
+Vallejo scored his first professional goal on 5 April 2015, the last in the 1–1 away draw against Tenerife.
 He was appointed team captain by manager Ranko Popović for that match, and remained in the role afterwards.

 Real Madrid

 On 31 July 2015, Vallejo signed a six-year contract with Real Madrid for a rumoured €6 million fee, being immediately loaned back to Zaragoza for one year.
 The following summer, he moved abroad after agreeing to a one-year loan deal with German club Eintracht Frankfurt.

-Vallejo's maiden appearance in the Bundesliga took place on 27 August 2016, as he came as a late substitute in a 1–0 home win over FC Schalke 04.
+Vallejo's maiden appearance in the Bundesliga took place on 27 August 2016, as he came as a late substitute in a 1–0 home win over Schalke 04.
 He scored his first goal also from the bench, contributing to a 2–2 draw to RB Leipzig also at the Commerzbank-Arena in the last match of the season.

 On 7 July 2017, Vallejo was unveiled as a Real Madrid player and member of the first team squad for the upcoming campaign.
 He was handed the number 3 shirt, previously worn by Pepe.
-His official debut took place on 26 October, when he started and was sent off in the last minute of a 2–0 away win against CF Fuenlabrada in the Copa del Rey.
-His maiden appearance in La Liga occurred ten days later, when he partnered Sergio Ramos in the 3–0 home defeat of UD Las Palmas.
+His official debut took place on 26 October, when he started and was sent off in the last minute of a 2–0 away win against Fuenlabrada in the Copa del Rey.
+His maiden appearance in La Liga occurred ten days later, when he partnered Sergio Ramos in the 3–0 home defeat of Las Palmas.

-Profiting from injury to Nacho and suspension to Ramos, Vallejo made his debut in the UEFA Champions League on 11 April 2018, playing the entire 1–3 home loss to Juventus F.C. in the second leg of the quarter-finals, which still qualified to the last-four 4–3 on aggregate.
+Profiting from injury to Nacho and suspension to Ramos, Vallejo made his debut in the UEFA Champions League on 11 April 2018, playing the entire 1–3 home loss to Juventus in the second leg of the quarter-finals, which still qualified to the last-four 4–3 on aggregate.
 It was his only appearance, as Madrid won their third consecutive and 13th overall title in the tournament.